kenasaolani/kenasaolani/README.md

 - 👋 Hi, I’m @kenasaolani.
-- 👀 I’m interested in interactive website development.
+- 👀 I’m interested in cross platform mobile app development.
-- 🌱 I’m currently learning React.
+- 🌱 I’m currently learning flutter.
 - 💞️ I’m looking to collaborate on any project.
 - 📫 How to reach me email: kenasaolani@gmail.com